mattearly/CustomArkLootDrops/FULL_PSEUDO_CODE.md

+**IMPORTANT NOTE:** This is no longer being updated because it takes a grandiose amount of time to do along with every little update.
+Working on a way to automate it in the future.

 **Info:** Each Beacon will drop 1 to 2 sets of items.
 These sets can contain either single or multiple items as shown below.
 Every once in a while (approx 10% of the time) a crate will be a 'Double', which will drop 2 to 3 sets of items.
 The Double crates will also have increased quality of any items it contains that have the quality stat (approx. 30% better quality).
 ## White Beacon